 Block on Trump's Asylum Ban Upheld by Supreme Court

-Negligence occurs when one person acts carelessly, or without regard for the consequences of their actions, or if that person fails to act when they should have done something, and their action, or failure to act, causes another person to be injured or suffer a financial loss.
-The most common negligence cases involve car accidents, as these tend to occur due to one driver's inattention.
-However, frequently, when a person is injured on the property of another, the property owner (or controller) can potentially be found negligent under the legal theory of premises liability.
+Negligence occurs when one person acts carelessly or without regard for the consequences of their actions or fails to act when they should have done something, and their actions or failure to act causes another person's injury or financial loss.
+The most common negligence cases involve car accidents.
+However, when a person is injured on another's property, the property owner can be found negligent under the legal theory of premises liability.

-However, depending on how the injury occurred, a landlord's liability may end once a person enters a tenant's unit.
-If the injury is the result of a defective condition that only the landlord is authorized to correct, then even if the injury occurs inside a tenant's unit, a landlord could still be liable if they were given notice of, or should have known about, the condition that caused the injury, and did not provide a timely repair.
+However, depending on how your injury occurred, a landlord's liability may end once someone enters your unit.
+But suppose the damage results from a defective condition that only the landlord can correct.
+In that case, even if the injury occurs inside your unit, a landlord could still be liable if you gave them notice of the problem that caused the injury and they did not provide a timely repair.